-Demographic and other baseline characteristics collected before or at the time of the first avapritinib dose will be summarized for the SP.
+Demographic and other baseline characteristics collected before or at the time of the first avapritinib dose will be summarised for the SP.
 Continuous variables will be described (distribution) by their mean, standard deviation, median, extreme values (minimum and maximum) and the number of missing data.
 Categorical variables will be described using frequency counts and percentages.
+Time-to-event data will be summarized by Kaplan-Meier (KM) estimates.